The Consortium Catholic Schools are...

 Nurturing.
 Culturally Unique.
 Exceptional.

 Choosing a Consortium school means your child will learn how to love God, work hard and take good care of each other.
 In our schools, children of many abilities come together and excel in academics, as well as become faith-filled leaders in service to God and others.

 Excellence in academics and character

 Leading with love

 Consortium Catholic schools maintain a strong Catholic Identity that guides our actions.
 This means many of the same morals and values you seek to instill at home are also part of our school day.
 Children have dedicated teachers who make a difference in each child's life, helping to raise up the next generation of Omaha's community leaders.

 Consortium schools grow students’ faith by educating them on Catholic teachings and how they can apply, walking with them in faith and equipping them to serve and lead according to the principles Jesus taught.
 Staff and students live this mission every day and welcome visitors to see these actions in person.

 The collaboration between our administrators and teachers is key to the success of the Consortium schools.
 We provide a faith-based education that places emphasis on learning while making the most of every dollar - investing in our students, teachers, communities and facilities.

 Professional Development: Continual education of our staff is a priority.
-Administrators, teachers and staff from all five schools participate in the same professional development sessions throughout the year.
+Administrators, teachers and staff from all six schools participate in the same professional development sessions throughout the year.

 Student Assistant Teams (SAT): To assist students who are experiencing academic difficulties, our teams of parents, teachers and sometimes students, can help them improve.
 Based on shared responsibility, our teams can meet and explore possibilities and strategies that will best meet the student's individualized needs.